BIVROST/360WebPlayer/README.md

 	Allowed values: `true`, `false`;
 	optional, default: `false`.

-*	`autoplay`: should the content play automatically?
+*	`autoplay`: should the content be played automatically?
 This might not work with some platforms.
 	Allowed values: `true`, `false`;
 	optional, default: `true`.